A brief guide to fix ERR_CONNECTION_REFUSED in Chrome.

 - Go to Settings > System > open Proxy Settings

-- In Proxy Settings menu, go to Connections > Click LAN Settings
+- In the Proxy Settings menu, go to Connections > Click LAN Settings

 - Ensure that “Automatically detect settings” is disabled and click “Use a proxy server for your LAN”.

 - Enter the correct IP address and click ok.